crossuo/crossuo/docs/CONTRIBUTING.md

 ## Copyright / Contributor License Agreement

 Any code you submit will become part of the repository and be distributed under the [OrionUO license](../LICENSE).
-By submitting code to the project you agree that the code is your own work and that you have the ability to give it to the project.
+By submitting code to the project you agree that the code is your own work and that you have the ability to give it and transfer rights to the project.

-You also agree by submitting your code that you grant all transferrable rights to the code to the project maintainers, including for example re-licensing the code, modifying the code, distributing in source or binary forms.
-Specifically this includes a requirement that you assign copyright to the project maintainers.
+**You also agree by submitting your code that you grant all transferrable rights to the code to the project maintainers, including for example re-licensing the code, modifying the code, distributing in source or binary forms.
+Specifically this includes a requirement that you assign copyright to the project maintainers.**

 ## Contributing information